LyingScholar/Shopping-app-demo/docs/DesignDoc.md

 > and appear in the generated PDF in italics but do so only **after** all team members agree that the requirements for that section and current Sprint have been met. **Do not** delete future Sprint expectations._

 ## Team Information
-* Team name: TEAMNAME
+* Team name: Team 2
 * Team members
-  * MEMBER1
+  * Rushil Patel
-  * MEMBER2
+  * Jacob Eggleston
-  * MEMBER3
+  * Quinton
-  * MEMBER4
+  * Micheal

 ## Executive Summary

-This is a summary of the project.
+> This project addresses the challenges faced by organizations in connecting with helpers to fulfill their needs.
+The MVP includes basic authentication, helper functionalities to view,
+> search, and manage needs, and needs management for U-fund Managers.
+This software application aims to provide non-profits with an efficient and reliable platform to manage and meet
+> their needs.

 ### Purpose
 >  _**[Sprint 2 & 4]** Provide a very brief statement about the project and the most